Adrian Dunbar: Theatre

+Film

 Dunbar has appeared in such notable films as My Left Foot, The Crying Game and The General.
 He has also had leading roles in the films Triggermen, Shooters, How Harry Became A Tree (with Colm Meaney), Richard III and Widows' Peak.

+In 2008, Dunbar played the role of Philip Conolly in The Last Confession of Alexander Pearce.
+He starred alongside fellow Northern Irish actor Ciarán McMenamin in the remote rainforests of north-west Tasmania.

+Television

 On television, he starred in the first episode of Cracker, playing an innocent murder suspect with amnesia, and also the last episode of A Touch of Frost.
 He has been in many British productions, including Tough Love, Inspector Morse, Kidnapped, Murphy's Law, Murder in Mind, Ashes to Ashes and the 2005 re-staging of The Quatermass Experiment.